Usub-development/urpc/docs/index.md

 ### **Stream**

-A logical RPC exchange within a connection, identified by a `stream_id`:
+A logical RPC exchange within a connection, identified by a non-zero `stream_id`.

-- `stream_id != 0`
-- Multiple concurrent RPCs are multiplexed on the same underlying transport.
+Multiple concurrent RPCs are multiplexed over a single transport instance.

 ### **Frame**